alexsteinerde/docker-client-swift/README.md

 ### Services
+> This requires a Docker daemon with Swarm mode enabled.
-Note: Must be connected to a manager node.
+> Additionally, the client must be connected to a manager node.

 <details>
   <summary>List services</summary>